wp-plugins/stageshow/trunk/readme.txt

 * Now Proceed as for the First Time Installation

 == Frequently Asked Questions ==

+= How do I get help? =

+* Read these FAQs
+* Read the <a href=http://corondeck.co.uk/downloads/stageshowplus/StageShowHelp.pdf>documentation</a>
+* Contact the plugin author <a href=http://corondeck.co.uk/contact-us/>here</a>.
+Requests for help that are already well documented may get a sharp response!

 = How do I set up StageShow? =